-Work procedure (1) Remove the service panel.(Refer to (1)-1.2.3.)
+Work procedure Explanatory figure (1) Remove the service panel.
+(See figure at right.)
 (2) Replace the LEV in trouble.
 Note Secure enough service space in the ceiling for welding operation, and conduct the work carefully.
 If required, dismount the unit from the ceiling, and conduct the work.
-SVM2 SVM2
+LEV1 LEV2 SVM2